YeshanQian/pdsnd_github/README.md

 Post Your Work on GitHub

 ### Description
-Describe what your project is about and what it does
+This project is to put what I've learned about version control and GitHub into practice.

 ### Files used
-Include the files used
+`bikeshare.py`, and some dataset files.s

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.